 The researcher evaluated the acceptance of the prototypes of wine made from tamarind (Tamarindus indica) fruit using a quantitative technique.
 The researcher employed a Likert scale questionnaire, a kind of survey question designed to gauge respondents' attitudes or opinions regarding a specific subject.
 A series of statements or questions are often included, and the respondent is asked to rate them on a scale of 1 to 5 or 1 to 7, with 1 denoting "strongly disagree" or "very unsatisfied" and 5 or 7 denoting "strongly agree" or "very satisfied."
 In general, a well-crafted Likert scale survey can yield insightful data on respondents' attitudes or opinions regarding a specific subject (Anjaria, 2022).
 The likert scale questionnaire was used to assess the wine sample's sensory qualities.
 Wine sensory evaluation is a scientific field that measures and examines how people react to sensory cues including taste, aroma, and texture in wine.
-A crucial step in the wine-making process, sensory evaluation are used to pinpoint the wine's sensory traits and assess both its general quality and acceptance.
+A crucial step in the wine-making process, sensory evaluation determines the wine's consistency and quality.
+The outcomes of the sensory evaluation are used to pinpoint the wine's sensory traits and assess both its general quality and acceptance.